 A bond is one way to finance an organization, and it’s an agreement where a borrower (the bond issuer) agrees to pay a certain amount of interest to a lender over a specific time period in exchange for lending a sum of money, the principal.
 When the bond matures at the end of the period, the borrower repays the bond’s principal, and the agreement is concluded.

 A corporate bond is a bond issued by a company, often a publicly traded company.
-It stands in distinction to bonds issued by other organizations, such as Treasury bonds issued by the U.S. federal government and municipal bonds issued by local governments.
+It stands in distinction to bonds issued by other organizations, such as Treasury bonds issued by the U.S. federal government and municipal bonds issued by state and local governments.

 The interest payments on bonds come in two major types: fixed rate and floating rate.
 With a fixed-rate bond, the interest is paid according to an exact agreed-upon rate, and that’s all the payment the investor will receive.
 With a floating-rate bond, the payment can fluctuate higher or lower, often according to the prevailing interest rate environment.

 A bond typically pays interest on a regular schedule, usually semi-annually, though sometimes quarterly or even annually.
 A bond’s payment is called a coupon, and the coupon will not change except as detailed at the outset in the terms of the bond.
-A fixed-rate bond might offer a 4 percent coupon, for example, meaning it will pay $40 for every $1,000 in face value.
+A fixed-rate bond might offer a 4 percent coupon, for example, meaning it will pay $40 annually for every $1,000 in face value.

 The face (or par) value of a corporate bond is typically $1,000.
 That’s usually the minimum to buy a bond, though you can buy a diversified bond portfolio for much less using bond ETFs.